 The time along the coast has been spectacular, but new adventures call, and it is time to turn our backs to the sea and start heading inland.
 We spent one last evening smelling the salt air and enjoying the surf and animal life.

 We packed our tent, our bags, and our bikes, and after one more short run along the coast we turned east and headed into the dry California hills.
-Our route took us right over the infamous San Andreas fault line, which is the likely location of the west coast’s IMG_1206future shoreline after the next Big One comes.
+Our route took us right over the infamous San Andreas fault line, which is the likely location of the west coast’s future shoreline after the next Big One comes.
 It also took us through what will no doubt become the norm for a while: a dry, dusty, and almost alien landscape.

 We arrived in Bakersfield, and not finding any suitable campsites we checked into yet another cheap motel.
 We’re working on getting up, and then down into Death Valley.
 This is no small feat at this time of year for those of us on motorcycles.
-We have to get up and over a couple of mountain ranges, before we can IMGA0053take the deep plunge into the deep dry valley.
+We have to get up and over a couple of mountain ranges, before we can take the deep plunge into the deep dry valley.
 A weather window is opening on the weekend though, so we’ll linger here till Saturday.
 We can catch up on laundry, and enjoy the pub that is within easy stagger distance.
 It has $3 IPA on tap, plus great food, all at cheap prices.
 Gotta love happy hour!

 Blog shout-out!!
 The Ann-o-rama is officially a thing 🙂